lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Deposit reserve and withdrawal demand

-The deposit reserve protects a portion of buffered ether for CL deposits, reserve sizing is a governance trade-off:
+The deposit reserve protects a portion of buffered ether for CL deposits; reserve sizing is a governance trade-off:

 - A reserve that is too **small** does not meaningfully help with stake rebalancing during periods of high withdrawal demand.
 - A reserve that is too **large** delays withdrawal request finalization, since reserved ETH is filled with the highest priority and is not available to satisfy unfinalized stETH (see [Buffered Ether Allocation](#buffered-ether-allocation)).